-Recently, I had a fascinating meeting with renowned psychologist and best-selling author, Dr Peter Collett, in which we discussed an important subject for anyone involved in financial services: the psychology of saving and spending.
+As previously mentioned in my recent blog “Spenders vs. Savers: How they can meet in the middle”, I mentioned a meeting with renowned psychologist and best-selling author, Dr Peter Collett.
+The meeting was absolutely fascinating!
+We discussed an important subject for anyone involved in financial services: the psychology of saving and spending.

 Dr Collett is an expert on these issues, having taught and conducted research studies at Oxford University for many years, having authored several genre-defining books, and after appearing on various high-profile television programmes, including Big Brother, on which he is the resident psychologist.

 Here’s the transcript of that meeting.
 I hope you find it as insightful as I did.

 Peter, to what extent are our financial and emotional behaviours linked?

 PC.
 In fact there’s quite a lot of evidence to show that people’s financial behaviours are related to their individual psychology, and to historical and cultural factors as well.